anisabid/angular2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+If you want to change the base url for the application in http://localhost/test/ then use `ng build -prod --base-href /test/`

 ## Running unit tests